-A medium-size image (1024 by 1024) is extracted and pre-processed and divided in small images (512 by 512) the median-shifted is used on each subimage.
+A medium-size image (1024 by 1024) is extracted, pre-processed and divided in small images (512 by 512) on which the median-shifted is run.
 A new median-shift may be used for combining all clusters assigning to each cluster vertex a weight equal to the number of pixels no more distant than R/2.